snowball-lang/snowball/README.md

 <p>

-  Snowball is a low-weight, dynamically typed, object oriented programming language with garbage collector and module system.
+  Snowball is a low-weight, statically typed, object oriented programming language with garbage collector and module system.
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />